kframework/c-semantics/examples/README.md

 ### Traffic lights

-For a more complicated example, consider the cutting-edge, embedded traffic light controller at `examples/ltlmc/lights.c`:
+For a more complicated example, consider the traffic light simulator at `examples/ltlmc/lights.c`:
 ```c
 typedef enum {green, yellow, red} state;